M9-SD/A3_Miller_Voice_Lines/README.md

 RADIO - All the clips with radio effects, processing, and muffling.

+ELEVENLABS - 25 of the longest clear clips.

 Some have been converted from the original .ogg file type to .wav for voice cloning purposes.

 Compiled version: https://www.youtube.com/watch?v=1NsmsOjBzJU